Expert on School Violence and Crisis Prevention Can Discuss The Shooting at Chardon High School in Ohio

-Rather than jumping to quick conclusions, Nickerson stressed the need to support victims, both those directly involved or who witnessed the shootings as well as those who may be harmed in a more indirect way.
+Rather than jumping to quick conclusions, Nickerson stressed the need to support victims.
+We need to support both those directly involved or who witnessed the shootings as well as those who may be harmed in a more indirect way.

-“Reactions to this type of crisis will vary depending on several factors,” she says, “such as whether the person saw or heard the shooting, relationship with the shooter and/or the victims, personal vulnerabilities (mental illness or disability, lack of social support, previous trauma history) and immediate and long-term reactions and thoughts about the event.
+“Reactions to this type of crisis will vary depending on several factors,” she says.
+“Factors like whether the person saw or heard the shooting, relationship with the shooter and/or the victims, personal vulnerabilities (mental illness or disability, lack of social support, previous trauma history) and immediate and long-term reactions and thoughts about the event.

-“In addition to cooperating with law enforcement’s investigation, it is important for schools to offer clear and accurate information about the event, ensure that staff and student physical health needs are met, work to ensure that students feel safe and secure, and provide support as needed.
+“In addition to cooperating with law enforcement, it’s important for schools to offer clear and accurate information about the event.
+They should ensure that staff and student physical health needs are met, work to ensure that students feel safe and secure, and provide support as needed.

-“This can include connecting youth with their natural sources of support (friends, parents) and providing information to family members and youth about common reactions to this type of event (trouble eating and sleeping, thoughts about the event, difficult concentrating), and what they can do to cope (surround self with support, keep routine — with room to express feelings, try to eat, sleep, and exercise, avoid watching TV and exposing self to the images).
+“This can include connecting youth with their natural sources of support (friends, parents).
+They should also provide information to family members and youth about common reactions to this type of event (trouble eating and sleeping, thoughts about the event, difficult concentrating), and what they can do to cope (surround self with support, keep routine — with room to express feelings, try to eat, sleep, and exercise, avoid watching TV and exposing self to the images).

-“Schools and community agencies can also offer crisis intervention for those who may be at-risk for traumatic reactions, and should continue to assess who may be showing signs that signal the need for more intensive crisis intervention in the coming days, weeks and months.”
+“Schools and community agencies can also offer crisis intervention for those who may be at-risk for traumatic reactions.
+They should continue to assess who may be showing a need for more intensive crisis intervention in the coming months.”